ebsamson3/SwiftOverpassAPI/README.md

 	- all ways that have a node which appears in the initial result set
 	- all relations that have a node or way which appears in the initial result set
 	- all relations that have a way which appears in the result initial result set
-- **Recurse Up and Down:** Recurse Up.
-Then recurse down on the results of the upwards recursion.
+- **Recurse Up and Down:** Recurse up then recurse down on the results of the upwards recursion
-- **Geometry:** Returned elements contain information about their full geometry.
+- **Geometry:** Returned elements full geometry information that is sufficient for visualization
 - **Center:** Returned elements contain their center coordinate.
 Best/most efficient option when you don't want to visualize full element geometries.

 ### **Making an Overpass request**